Color, 1977, 97 mins. 23 secs.

 Severin's now-discontinued 2007 American release offered the original English language track (the preferable one as this was how the film was obviously shot, even though many of the supporting cast were looped by other voice performers later) and a cleaner, more skillfully compressed presentation of what seems to be the same anamorphic transfer (albeit with a different title card).
 Color and sharpness look just fine, and the framing appears ideal.
 (The transfer is interlaced but seems to play okay bumped up to HD progressive, for those whose DVD decisions live or die by that.)
 The disc includes the rarely-seen U.S. trailer, in scratchy but colorful condition, which makes vivid use of the poster art and the Frizzi score, and a half-hour featurette, "Voices from the Black," using audio interviews (with various video clips to cover the footage) with Sacchetti (who has some clearly mixed feelings about his Fulci collaborations), editor Bruno Micheli, and costume designer Massimo Lentini, all of whom share stores about working with one of the grand fathers of Italian horror.
 The same disc was also included in their three-film Fulci set with Perversion Story and The Eroticist.

-In late 2014, German label 84 Entertainment released a three-disc limited edition (2,000 units) that easily marks the best and most elaborate presentation to date.
-The Blu-ray and the first DVD are identical in terms of content, though the HD presentation on the former makes it a more satisfying option.
+In late 2014, German label '84 Entertainment released a three-disc limited edition (2,000 units).
+The Blu-ray and the first DVD are identical in terms of content, though the HD presentation on the former makes it a more satisfying albeit highly flawed option.
 The slightly windowboxed transfer is a bit above average for what appears to be an Italian-sourced master, sporting the Murder to the Tune of the Seven Black Notes title.
-Colors are absolutely stunning and feature a richness barely hinted at in past video editions, and the level of detail advances miles beyond the DVDs.
-There's some natural film grain, but on the downside there's also some of that odd frozen grain effect that indicates some digital chicanery with presumably unnecessary processing involved; it's especially obvious in brighter scenes but at least avoids the dreaded splashy watercolor effect that plagues the worst Italian HD jobs.
+Colors are stunning and feature a richness barely hinted at in past video editions, and the level of detail advances miles beyond the DVDs.
+There's some natural film grain, but on the downside there's also some of that odd frozen grain effect that indicates some digital chicanery including that recurring Italian transfer bugaboo, scanner noise; it's especially obvious in brighter scenes but at least avoids the dreaded splashy watercolor effect that plagued the worst of them like The 10th Victim and House by the Cemetery.
 (The fact that the film was shot with an insane amount of diffusion and wacky filter effects complicates things even further.)
 Audio is presented in either German or the original English with removable German subtitles; the English track hasn't really sounded all that great on any video release to date here, and that's still the case with the opening "With You" song sounding particularly rough and unbalanced.
 (To be fair, it's also damaged and in less than prime condition on the soundtrack CD.)
 There's also a German-only audio commentary by Marcus Stiglegger.
 Video extras on the Blu-ray (and first DVD) include the U.S. trailer (identical to the one on the U.S. disc), a newly-created German "trailer" (complete with fake grindhouse-y scratches for some reason), a shorter new promo teaser, and the Italian opening credits (which feature the best title treatment by far) and end title.
 The third disc, a DVD, features a slew of additional Italian-language extras with German subtitles: "Fabio Frizzi: Die Fruhen Jahre" (a 14-minute interview with the great composer), "Die Entsehung Der Filmmusik" (a 9-minute appraisal of the film's score and placement in the Italian giallo canon), a 13-minute interview with Gianni Garko, a 4-minute "Inside Sette Notte in Nero" video overview, "Stimmen in Schwarz" (a 24-minute scholarly look at the film compiling comments from most of the participants), a 5-minute chat with Fabio Traversari about the camera operations of the opening sequence, a 5-minute chat with the multiple participants about a slated remake, a poster and stills gallery, and a batch of incredibly cool vintage German trailers for Suspiria, Conquest, Witchfinder General, Contamination (under the title Astaron), and Formula for a Murder, all of which make this worth picking up for genre fans all by themselves.
 The packaging is labeled as Region B and Region 2, but all discs played without issue on Region A-locked players.